opengdpr/OpenDSR/OpenGDPR_specification.md

 #### 7.1.2 Extensions

-OpenGDPR requests may contain an `extensions` object, composed of a series of child-objects, keyed by a processor domain.
+OpenGDPR requests **MAY** contain an `extensions` object, composed of a series of child-objects, keyed by a processor domain.

 - The domain of each extension **MUST** match the processor's OpenGDPR domain, matching the `X-OpenGDPR-Processor-Domain` header in OpenGDPR responses.
 - Extensions **MUST NOT** be used for or contain authentication information.